-The history of NH3 emission measurements at the Denver 6th Avenue site include measurements collected in a separate summer campaign of 2005 and winter CRC measurements in 2013, 2015 and 2017.
-Mean emissions were 0.45 ± 0.09 , 0.44 ± 0.02 , 0.42 ± 0.01 and 0.37 ± 0.008 gNH3/kg of fuel respectively.
-This is an overall 18% reduction in emissions since 2005 or a 16% reduction since measurements resumed in 2013.
-The peak NH3 emissions continue to extend into older models with the 2017 measurements suggesting the peak is around 19 year old vehicles but the increased uncertainty, due to fewer measurements in the older model year vehicles makes, an exact assignment difficult but illustrates the fact that catalytic converters in modern gasoline vehicles continue to show improved durability.
-The NH3 fleet reduction rates continue to be smaller than observed for tailpipe NO emissions which at the Denver site have decreased 51% (3.7 gNO/kg in the summer of 2005 to 1.8 gNO/kg) over the same time period.
+The history of NH3 emission measurements at the Denver 6th Avenue site include measurements collected in a separate summer campaign of 2005 and winter CRC measurements in 2013, 2015, 2017 and 2020.
+Overall, we have observed a 24% reduction in the mean emissions since 2005 $(0.45 \pm 0.09 \text{ to } 0.34 \pm 0.01)$ or a 23% reduction since measurements resumed in 2013.
+The peak NH3 emissions continue to extend into older models with the 2020 measurements following the 2017 observations that push the peak NH3 emissions to beyond 20 year old vehicles.
+However, the increased uncertainty, due to fewer measurements in the older model year vehicles, makes an exact assignment difficult but illustrates the fact that catalytic converters in modern gasoline vehicles continue to show outstanding durability.

+The NH3 fleet reduction rates continues to be less than half (24%) of that observed for tailpipe NO emissions which at the Denver site have decreased 62% (3.7 gNO/kg in the summer of 2005 to 1.4 gNO/kg) over the same time period.
 Total fixed nitrogen emissions have been on a steep decline since the mid-nineties in the gasoline fleet and are continuing to show decreases in the newest model years in this data set as well.
-The percent of measured fixed nitrogen made up of NH3 had been on the rise but in this latest Denver data set that rise appears to have leveled out soon after the introduction of Tier 2 vehicles and starting around the 2015 models it has declined.
-The start of this decline was also observed in the percent of fixed nitrogen which is NH3 in the 2017 measurements in Tulsa, OK but there were not enough vehicle model years to establish the decline with any certainty.
+The percent of fixed nitrogen made up of NH3 had been on the rise until the 2017 measurements, but appears to have leveled out soon after the introduction of Tier 2 vehicles and starting around the 2016 models is now declining.
 It is not known what if anything is behind this preference now for nitrogen oxidation (NO_x) at the tailpipe over reduced nitrogen (NH3) in the newest vehicles but catalyst formulation is an important factor that can influence NH3 production.